bytrangle/docs/getting-started/services.md

 - **Time-series and Analytics**: a Timescale DB instance optimized for your [time-series and analytics][what-is-time-series] workloads.
-- **Dynamic PostgreSQL**: for all other workloads.
-A PostgreSQL instance with a dynamic compute range aligned to your business needs.
+- **PostgreSQL**: for all other workloads.
+A PostgreSQL instance aligned to your business needs.
-- **Vector and AI**: for apps that require fast search on vector embeddings and metadata, like semantic search, image search, RAG and Agents.
-Powered by Timescale Vector and available on Time-series and Dynamic PostgreSQL services.
+- **AI and Vector**: for apps that require fast search on vector embeddings and metadata, like semantic search, image search, RAG and Agents.
+Powered by Timescale Vector.

 <ServiceOverview />